 The most important thing you need to know about RAM is how much to have in your system.

 “Just tell me how much to get!”

-8 GB for small to medium size projects with project files up to about 150 MBs... residential projects, small office buildings, a couple buildings linked together, etc. Don't even consider buying a new computer with less than 8 GB (and you'll need more if you're running Revit in a virtual machine).
+8 GB for small to medium size projects with project files up to about 50 MBs... small residential projects, TI, etc.

 32 GB is still more than needed for the vast majority of Revit users, but if you're working on large multi-file (linked) buildings, skyscrapers, campus projects, etc., this is a safe bet.